 The disease was also discovered in a botanical garden landscape on the north end of Bainbridge Island, WA in 2015.
 Several plants were infected with the NA-1 clone including Camellia, Gaultheria, Mahonia, Pieris, Rhododendron, Vaccinium, Viburnum and Vinca.
-It is suspected that the pathogen will persist and efforts are focused on containment to that island.
+The pathogen was detected subsequently requiring additional efforts focused on containment

 The host list for this organism includes many different plants.
 The rhododendron cultivars most often found positive for this organism include Baden Baden, Cheer, Holden, Jean Marie and 19 others.
 Tip dieback and/or leaf spotting occurs on bigleaf maple, camellia, cascara, coast redwood, Douglas fir, honeysuckle, horsechestnut, huckleberry, kinnikinnick, myrtlewood, Pacific madrone, Pieris, poison-oak (stem cankers), rhododendron cultivars, salmonberry, Viburnum and others (those in bold were found infected in nurseries most often).
 Lethal bark cankers develop on oaks and tanoak.
 Oregon white oak (Quercus garryanna) does not appear to be very susceptible when challenged with the pathogen in lab tests.